 |

-By special permission of the NSA,
+By special permission from the NSA,

 Philips is believed to be the first non-US